One of the most successful cartoon bands ever.

 - The U.S. of Archie, in which identical ancestors of Archie and his friends participated in American historical events.

 - Archie's Weird Mysteries, which follows Archie and his friends encountering supernatural weirdness in Riverdale.
+Also produced by DIC.

 This series provides examples of: